keybase/client/README.md

 Most code is released under the New BSD (3 Clause) License.
 If subdirectories include a different license, that license applies instead.

+### Development Guidlines

+We check all git commits with pre-commit hooks generated via [pre-commit.com](http://pre-commit.com) pre-commit hooks.
+To enable use of these pre-commit hooks:

+* [Install](http://pre-commit.com/#install) the `pre-commit` utility.
+For some common cases:
+  * `pip install pre-commit`
+  * `brew install pre-commit`
+* Remove any existing pre-commit hooks via `rm .git/hooks/pre-commit`
+* Configure via `pre-commit install`

+Then proceed as normal.

 ### Cryptography Notice